Is Betting Over 2.50 Goals Profitable? A Comprehensive Analysis

 Be Selective with Overs Betting is the Key

-The most recent season of the Premier League would not return a profit betting over 2.5 goals blindly on every game as you would expect.
-Showing a loss of £234 to £10 stakes, it means that the bookmakers won.
+The most recent season of the Premier League would return a profit betting over 2.5 goals blindly on every game as you would expect.
+Showing a profit of £180.2 to £10 stakes, it means that the punters won at the end of the campaign.

 Especially when it comes to the pursuit of Premier League goals and with the over/under 2.5 markets being one of the most popular on any given weekend, it also gives us scope to carry out another deep dive of analysis.